aveao/avenet42/BUILDING.md

 - install the libraries in [esp32/requirements.txt](esp32/requirements.txt), [see this link](https://docs.micropython.org/en/latest/reference/packages.html).
 - manually apply the following changes to the ble library you've installed https://github.com/micropython/micropython-lib/pull/629 (if it is not yet merged).
 - copy `esp32/config.json.template` to `esp32/config.json` and configure it to your liking.
+    - if you're on an esp32 variant without bluetooth (like esp32-s2), set bluetooth/enabled to false. you can then also omit the bt switch pin or set it to null.
+    - if you don't want to wire up wifi pin, you can set it to null or just leave it out. it'll default to true.
+    - if you're using hardware spi, set i2c/use_softi2c to false.
 - copy the files across:

 ```bash